Jim Corr: Charity work and recognition

 The Corr siblings were appointed as honorary MBEs in 2005 by Queen Elizabeth II, in recognition of their musical talents and also their charitable work which raised money for Freeman Hospital in Newcastle (where their mother was treated), victims of the Omagh Bombing, The Prince's Trust, and other charities.

 Jim and his sisters were also involved in the Live 8 series of concerts, performing at Edinburgh in mid-2005 alongside Bono and other acts such as Annie Lennox, Eddie Izzard and Bob Geldof.
 He also performed at Nelson Mandela's 46664 concert in South Africa, to help raise awareness of the growing AIDS epidemic in Africa.

 Personal views

 Corr is a member of the 9/11 Truth Movement and operates a website on which he writes about the New World Order, including the notion that 11 September 2001, was an inside job.
 Following the death of Osama bin Laden in May 2011, Corr maintained that bin Laden had actually died in 2001.
 At some point in September 2015, all conspiracy related content was removed from his site and the URL began to redirect to the main Corrs website.

 Corr opposed lifting Ireland's constitutional ban on abortion in the 2018 Repeal the Eighth referendum.

+In 2020, Corr posted on social media that he had attended an anti-lockdown and anti-mask protest during the COVID-19 pandemic organised by groups known as Health Freedom Ireland and Yellow Vests Ireland.

 Personal life

-Corr has a son, Brandon, with ex-fiancée Gayle Williamson, a former Miss Northern Ireland.
+Corr has a son with ex-fiancée Gayle Williamson, a former Miss Northern Ireland.